Solenoids

 - Single acting solenoids: they perform linear movements.

-- Shotbolt Locking Units as a special form of single acting solenoids, the armature rod is particularly stable, therefore transverse forces can be absorbed.
+- Shotbolt locking units as a special form of single acting solenoids, the armature rod is particularly stable, therefore transverse forces can be absorbed.

 - Rotary solenoids for rotary movements over a limited angle (max.
 110°)